joeliruby/base-platform/middleware/message-processors/README.md

 Matariky-message-processor

-1 下载 karaf 4.4.5
+1 Download karaf 4.4.5
 https://www.apache.org/dyn/closer.lua/karaf/4.4.5/apache-karaf-4.4.5.zip

 ![karafconf.png](karafconf.png)
-2 Update {karaf 目录}\etc\user.properties
+2 Update {karaf directory}\etc\user.properties

 ![userproperties.png](userproperties.png)
-加入如下行：
+Enter a line as below：
 karaf = karaf,_g_:admingroup
 _g_\:admingroup = group,admin,manager,viewer,systembundles,ssh
-用来打开 hawtio 默认管理员账号。账密默认是 karaf:karaf
+This is to configure default hawtio default user name and password。The default credentials are karaf:karaf

-3 在 bin 目录运行 .\bin\karaf.bat
+3 Inside the bin director run .\karaf.bat
-启动 karaf,启动成功后 karaf console 是这个样子
+Start karaf.
+After successful start up the karaf console looks like this

 ![karafconsole.png](karafconsole.png)

 4 Install karaf features
-feature 是 karaf 自带的集成工具 ,包含各种通用协议的 endpoint 和其他工具例如 commons 工具 ,jaxb axis, Gson 等。我们的集成中间件必须要用到一下 features:

-4.1 hawtio: one web 管理工具 ,用于管理 karaf 里面部署的所有 osgi bundle, 查看状态 ,启动停止 ,查看 Current 依赖满足情况等。
+feature is karaf's integral integration modules .
+It comprises the endpoints of all types of protocols alongside other tools like apache commons utils ,jaxb axis, Gson, etc。The integration middleware needs to leverage the features:

+4.1 hawtio: a web console ,which is used to manage the life cycle of all the osgi bundles running on Karaf.The management capabilities include start, stop, check the current status and dependencies of a particular bundle.

 feature:repo-add hawtio
 feature:install hawtio

-4.2 用于动态 Configuration 集成路由规则 ,集成 endpoint , Message 格式处理逻辑等。 feature:repo-add camel
+4.2 For dynamic Configuration of integratioin of routing rules ,integration endpoint , Message formatting logic etc. feature:repo-add camel

-4.3 Install camel 组件例如 kafak mqtt, http. jms 等。全部内置于 karaf 不会消耗跟多的硬盘空间。 feature:install camel
+4.3 Install camel components like kafak mqtt, http, jms etc. All the components runs inside karaf runtime and requires no extra storage volume. feature:install camel

-4.4 camel-stream 用于 提供 karaf 命令用于查看 Current camel context routes 并且 Activate Deactivate 这些 artifacts. feature:install camel-stream
+4.4 camel-stream provides karaf command to check the Current camel context routes as well as Activate /Deactivate these artifacts. feature:install camel-stream

-4.5 支持在 sping context Configurationcamel 的元数据 xsd 定义 feature:install camel-blueprint
+4.5 Supports the xsd definition for meta data Sping camel DSL feature:install camel-blueprint

-全部 Install 完 4 中的 feature 后在 karaf console 运行 list 可以看到如下已经 Activate 的 karaf featrues:
+When all 4 features aforementioned are completely installed, run list command to view all Activated karaf featrues as below:

 ![karaflist.png](karaflist.png)

-5 对于非标准的功能 ,例如 Reader Message 格式转换（成为 ,索立得）我建议用代码实现 Detail 请见 maven 项目 message-processors 里面只需要写简单的 java processor 处理 Message 格式处理逻辑。打成 jar 包后放置在 deploy 目录即可完成部署
+5 For custom integration modules that is not available out of the box, such as Reader Message transformation, we can code the custom modules.
+For the details, refer the maven project for message-processors.
+The implementation requries a simple java processor to normalize Message format, bundle it into OSGI bundle jar and then place it under the deploy folder.
 ![deply.png](deply.png)

-7 上图中 test.xml 是 one camel-blueprint 的 spring xml Configurationxml Configuration File 路由转发 ,格式转换等规则可以动态改变动态生效
+7 In the above image test.xml is a camel-blueprint for Spring Camel DSL, the changes to the Camel DSL configuration can take effect dynamically.

 ![springxml.png](springxml.png)
-其中 testProcessor 是在 messageProcessor 中自定义的 java bean
+Among which, the testProcessor is messageProcessor is a custom defined java bean.

-8 常见的 karaf 命令：
+8 Common karaf commands：

-list 查看 Current 部署的 osgi bundle 和状态 bundle:diag 123 查看 id 为 123 的 bundle 的依赖解析情况帮助查问题 log：clear 清空 Log log:tai 持续查看 Latest Log log:打印 Latest Log 不跟踪 start 1234:启动 id 为 1234 的 bundle stop 1234:停止 id 为 1234 的 bundle resolve 1234:为 id 为 1234 的 bundle 装载依赖 bundle:headers 1234 查看 id 为 1234 的 bundle 的 meta-info 头

-9Hawtio 控制台看 camel 和 osgi bundle 部署情况 http://localhost:8181/hawtio karaf:karaf
+**list:**<br> view Current OSGI bundles and their states.<br>
+bundle:diag 123<br>
+view bundle with ID 123 and the dependency resolution for that bundle, display error logs to troubleshoot<br>
+**log：**<br>
+clear Log<br>
+**log:tail**<br>
+follow the Latest Logs of a bundle<br>
+**log:**<br>
+Print the Latest Log of a bundle without following<br>
+**start 1234:**<br>
+start the bundle with ID 1234<br>
+**stop 1234:**<br>
+Stop the bundle with ID 1234<br>
+resolve 1234:<br>
+resolve dependencies for bundle ID 1234<br>
+bundle:<br>
+headers 1234<br>
+Check the meta-info of a bundle in the head of the bunders meta-info<br>

+9 Hawtio console is used for checking the camel context and the deployment of the osgi bundles and camel features. http://localhost:8181/hawtio karaf:karaf